qifeng418/KnowledgeBase/Java/Servlet.md

 ### Q: What is Tomcat?
 Apache Tomcat is an open-source implementation of the Java Servlet, JavaServer Pages, Java Expression Language and WebSocket technologies.
 Tomcat provides a "pure Java" HTTP web server environment in which Java code can run.

+### Q: Is Tomcat a Web Server or a Web Container?
+It's both a web server (supports HTTP protocol) and a web container (supports JSP/Servlet API, also called "servlet container" at times).

+However, it's not really meant to function as a high performance web server, nor does it include some features typical of a web server.
+Tomcat is meant to be used in conjunction with the Apache web server, where Apache manages static pages, caching, redirection, etc. and Tomcat handles the container (web application) functions.
+You'll often hear the phrase "Apache Tomcat" together, which is both a proper attribution of the Tomcat project (as part of the Apache Foundation), but also appropriate as a label, as they're usually used together as a package.

 ## 📖 Servlet